Q: Ask Fitbit: How Can I Challenge My Friends in the Fitbit App?

 Best for: Competitive explorers

 These immersive races allow you to compete against up to 30 of your friends to see who can reach the finish line first.
-While (virtually) stepping your way across race courses in Yosemite National Park or New York City, you’ll uncover panoramic photos of stunning vistas and have the ability to collect fun facts and health and fitness tips.
+While (virtually) stepping your way across trails in Yosemite National Park, you’ll uncover panoramic photos of stunning vistas and have the ability to collect fun facts and health and fitness tips.

 Once you choose an Adventure Race or Challenge and hit start, the next screen will prompt you to add friends.
 Pick from your current Fitbit friends list, or make new friends by adding them via the Contacts or Facebook tabs.